latex3/unicode-math/README.md

 The UNICODE-MATH package
 ========================

-This package will provide a complete implementation of unicode maths for XeLaTeX and LuaLaTeX.
+This package provides an implementation of Unicode/OpenType mathematics for XeLaTeX and LuaLaTeX.

 While I am a little wary of encouraging people to use this package for